Working towards a world in

-Extreme poverty experienced by large proportions of the population has rendered many young women and children in Cambodia vulnerable to all forms of abuse.
-It is difficult for young women and girls to remove themselves from these high-risk situations because of limited skills and education, lack of understanding about child labor and trafficking laws, impeded access to health care and almost non-existent family income.
+Extreme poverty experienced by large proportions of the population has rendered many of the youth in Cambodia vulnerable to all forms of abuse.
+It is difficult for the children to remove themselves from these high-risk situations because of limited skills and education, lack of understanding about child labor and trafficking laws, impeded access to health care and almost non-existent family income.
 Some families literally cannot afford their children.
-In a society where there is such an active sex trade, which demands young girls, and child labor is just the norm, children, especially daughters, are sadly becoming a commodity.
+In a society where there is such an active sex trade, which demands young children, and child labor is just the norm, children, especially daughters, are sadly becoming a commodity.

 Lotus House - Siem Reap